web-platform-tests/wpt.live/README.md

 # [web-platform-tests.live](http://web-platform-tests.live)

-A live version of [wpt](https://github.com/web-platform-tests/wpt)

-This repo contains a deployment automation for running a live instance of the web platform tests project that people can visit and run file by file in their favorite web browser.
+This repository contains scripts for deploying [the web-platform-tests project (WPT)](https://github.com/web-platform-tests/wpt) to the web such that its tests can be run in a web browser.
+The deployment has been designed for stability and for relevancy (by automatically synchronizing with the latest revision of WPT and submissions from contributors).

 ## Overview